anzbert/rusty_link/README.md

 ## Known Issues

+- I am not a professional Developer or expert in C++ or Rust, so any help with updates and corrections of my work are welcome.

 - The Example with sound has been implemented with [cpal](https://crates.io/crates/cpal) for cross-platform audio support.
 Compatibility depends on cpal and my possibly dodgy use of it.
 Help is appreciated.
 Especially with sample and host timings, since that stuff is tricky :)

 ## Feedback